Know the Laws: Minnesota

 * 18 USC § 925(a)(1)

-Domestic violence misdemeanor and Felony records are open to the public, but they are not always easy to access.
-If you know the exact courthouse where your abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.
+Domestic violence misdemeanor and felony records are open to the public, but they are not always easy to access.
+If you know the exact courthouse where the abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.

-Domestic violence misdemeanor and Felony records are also kept in the National Instant Criminal Background Check System (NCIS).
-However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NCIS.
-Your local police department may be willing to search NCIS for you if you ask, but they are not required to do so.
+Domestic violence misdemeanor and felony records are also kept in the National Instant Criminal Background Check System (NICS).
+However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NICS.
+Your local police department may be willing to search NICS for you if you ask, but they are not required to do so.

-To read more about the NCIS, please see the question, What will happen if my abuser tries to purchase a gun?
+To read more about the NICS, please see the question, What will happen if the abuser tries to purchase a gun?